spullara/mustache.java/README.md

 Mustache.java [![Build Status](https://travis-ci.org/spullara/mustache.java.svg?branch=master)](https://travis-ci.org/spullara/mustache.java)
 =============

 As of release 0.9.0 mustache.java is now Java 8 only.
+For Java 7 support use 0.8.x.

 There are no external dependencies and the compiler library is 95k.

 **Mustache.java** is a derivative of [mustache.js](http://mustache.github.com/mustache.5.html).